 As the crucial link between the original mine-resistant trucks–the odd Buffel and the enormous Casspir that proved themselves in South Africa’s bush wars–the Mamba innovated many permanent features now used on current armored trucks.
 For example, its monocoque v-hull, assembled from two shaped panels of cut steel, gives it a distinctive high ground clearance that partially exposes its chassis.
 Just like so many other MRAPs.

 The Mamba Mk.
 7 in particular is recognizable for the two square bullet-resistant windows that form its windshield.
-Lacking doors, the Mamba’s hull is reinforced with stowage bins that serve as shock absorbents when a powerful blast erupts underneath the vehicle.
+Lacking doors, the Mamba’s hull is reinforced with stowage bins that act as blow out panels when powerful explosions erupt from underneath the vehicle.

 Unlike earlier Mamba’s, the 15 ton Mk.
 7 runs on a larger Deutz turbo diesel engine producing 203 horsepower and a top speed of 105 kilometers per hour.
 Its popular sibling the Mk.
 5, on the other hand, has an Iveco engine.
 Many details about the Mamba Mk.
 7 ‘s performance characteristics aren’t too out of the ordinary for MRAPs.
 Its armor protection level reaches STANAG III and it can wade across nearly four feet of water.

 As a combat vehicle, the Mamba Mk.
 7 carries a total of 11 passengers who enter by climbing from the back.
 These include the driver and co-driver and nine dismounts who ride on blast protected seats.
 The roof hatch accommodates a single gunner for the turret although up to four weapons can be mounted on top of the vehicle with seven firing ports installed on the windows and the rear swing door.
 Alternate weapon systems include a light mortar and large caliber autocannons.